RMS Leinster_Courtsey of INFOMAR

 With thanks to Alan Williams, Stena Port Manager, for arranging access.

 The RMS Leinster Centenary Commemoration Service will take place at St. Cybi’s Church, Holyhead on Wednesday, 10 October 2018 at 11.00am.
-This will be followed by wreath laying at the Holyhead War Memorial (The Cenotaph) and then a social gathering at St. Mary’s Church Hall for refreshments and meeting of families.
+This will be followed by wreath laying at the Holyhead War Memorial (The Cenotaph) and then a social gathering at St. Mary’s Church Hall for refreshments and meeting of families (invitation only).

 This cutting from a West Country newspaper tells the tragic story of a young married woman, Virginia Maud Frizzell (nee Carter), of Teignmouth, Devon who became separated from her husband as they boarded RMS Leinster in the early morning of 10 October 1918.